williamchong/blog.williamchong.cloud/_posts/2023-05-16-workaround-import-failed-in-medium.markdown

 ---
 layout: post
 title: "How to workaround “Import failed” error in Medium with debugger"
+description: "Learn how to workaround the “Import failed” error in Medium by using the debugger to backdate your stories.
+This guide covers the Medium import tool, debugging the import error, and hacking the postHTML value in the debugger."
 date: 2023-05-16 00:00:00 +0800
 categories: debug
 image: /assets/images/2023-05-16-workaround-import-failed-in-medium/1.png